yasirsiddiqui/instagram-apis-with-php/README.md

 1) First Of all Upload all the files to a publically access able web server so that instagram can redirect user to your server after authentication.

-2) First of all register an application at http://instagram.com/developer/
+2) Register an application at http://instagram.com/developer/

 3) On the registration form enter http://yourwebsite.com/instagram/redirect.php as redirect URI for "OAuth redirect_uri" field.